 - Dock – returns a server to the console.

-How to Import Servers to RDCMan?
+How to Import Servers into RDCMan?

-To break the imported list of servers into groups, use Edit -> Add smart group.
+To split the imported list of servers into groups, use Edit -> Add smart group.
 Type the group name and set the rules, according to which the servers will get into it (e. g., the common part of the name or IP addresses).

-Accessing Hyper-V Virtual Machine Console in RDCMan
+Accessing Hyper-V Virtual Machine Console via RDCMan

 Get-VM -Name WS2016 | select ID

-4 comments
+9 comments

 Great job and very good article,